DraconDev/git-ai-committer/README.md

 </div>

-Git AI Auto Committer is a VS Code extension that automatically generates meaningful commit messages and commits your changes.
-It works intelligently by monitoring your activity and committing when you naturally stop working, with advanced filtering to prevent noise commits.
+Git AI Auto Committer is a VS Code extension that automatically commits your code changes with intelligent, AI-generated messages.
+It monitors your coding activity and commits your work when you naturally pause, ensuring your progress is saved without interrupting your flow.

 > Developed by [DraconDev](https://github.com/DraconDev)